 The MCO may appeal the STATE's calculation of the MCO's risk scores upon notification that risk scores will change.
-Any appeal of risk factors must be filed with the STATE within six weeks of notification of the new risk scores.
-The basis for any appeal by the MCO under this section shall be limited to whether or not the STATE correctly calculated the MCO's risk factor based on encounter data submitted in a timely manner.
+Any appeal of risk scores must be filed with the STATE within six weeks of notification of the risk scores.
+The basis for any appeal by the MCO under this section shall be limited to whether or not the STATE correctly calculated the MCO's risk scores based on encounter data submitted in a timely manner as required by section 3.13.1.
 The risk score appeal must contain a succinct explanation of why the MCO finds the scores incorrect, with supporting data sufficient to allow the STATE to evaluate the appeal in a timely fashion.

-4.5.7 If the MCO appeals under this section, the STATE shall continue to pay the MCO using the MCO's risk scores until the appeal is resolved.
-If on appeal, the STATE is found to have miscalculated the MCO'S risk factor, and the impact of the change is judged material by the STATE or the MCO, the STATE shall adjust the MCO's subsequent rates to correct the miscalculation.

-The MCO and the STATE shall each pay half the cost of investigating and resolving the appeal, regardless of outcome.
+- 4.3.4 If the MCO appeals under this section, the STATE shall proceed with paying the MCO the MCO's risk scores until the appeal is resolved.
+If on appeal, the STATE is found to have miscalculated the MCO's risk scores, and the impact of the change is judged material by the STATE or the MCO, the STATE shall adjust the MCO's payment to correct the miscalculation. - 4.3.5 The MCO and the STATE shall each pay half the cost of investigating and resolving the appeal, regardless of outcome.

-4.6 RISK CORRIDORS FOR CONTRACT YEARS 2020 AND 2021
+4.4 RISK CORRIDORS FOR CONTRACT YEARS 2020 AND 2021

-4.6.1 Risk Corridors; Minimum and Maximum Medical Loss Ratio for 2020.
+4.4.1 Risk Corridors: Minimum and Maximum Medical Loss Ratio for 2020; Final Payment in 2022.

-4.6.1.1 Calculation
+4.4.1.1 Calculation.

-The STATE shall calculate minimum and maximum medical loss ratios (MLR) for the MCO based upon the revenue and incurred claims, as defined in the capitation rate development reports, and reported on the quarterly financial report in section 11.5.1(16).
-Consistent with the development of the MLRs in 11.5.1(9), revenue will be calculated prior to enhanced hospital payments and assuming all withhold is returned to the MCO.
+The STATE shall calculate minimum and maximum medical loss ratios (MLR) for the MCO based upon the revenue and incurred claims, as defined in the capitation rate development reports, and reported on the quarterly financial report in section 11.5.1(14).
+Consistent with the development of the MLRs in section 11.5.1(10), revenue will be calculated prior to enhanced hospital payments and assuming all withhold is returned to the MCO.

-The minimum and maximum MLRs will be one and one-half (1.5) percentage points above or below the Target MLR outlined in the Contract Year 2020 capitation rate development report dated September 19, 2019 ("2020 Rate Development Report") as shown below.
-The calculations will be performed after any applicable STATE stop loss provisions are implemented.
+The minimum and maximum MLRs for 2020 will be one and one-half (1.5) percentage points above or below the Target MLR outlined in the Contract Year 2020 capitation rate development report dated September 18, 2019 ("2020 Rate Development Report") as shown below.

-- 4.6.1.2 The amounts will be calculated on the quarterly financial report on an interim basis with zero (0) months of claims runout, and on a final basis with twelve (12) months of claims runout.
-The Contract Year 2020 MLRs will be calculated from the quarterly financial report due following the end of the first quarter of 2021 (interim calculation), and the end of the first quarter of 2022 (final calculation).
-The final risk corridor calculation will address payments or recoupments not already accounted for in the interim calculation. - 4.6.1.3 Non-state Plan Services in the financial report will not be included in the numerator of the MLR calculation.
-The STATE shall notify the MCO of the result of the calculations no later than November 30 of the calculation year.
+- 4.4.1.2 The amounts will be calculated on the quarterly financial report on an interim basis with zero (0) months of claims runout and on a final basis with twelve (12) months of claims runout.
+The Contract Year 2020 MLRs will be calculated from the quarterly financial report due at the end of the first quarter of 2021 (interim calculation) and the end of the first quarter of 2022 (final calculation).
+The final risk corridor calculation will address payments or recoupments not already accounted for in the interim calculation. - 4.4.1.3 Non-state Plan services in the financial report will not be included in the numerator of the MLR calculation.
+The STATE shall notify the MCO of the result of the calculations no later than May 31 of the calculation year.

-4.6.1.4 HMOS and CBPs.
+4.4.1.4 HMOs and CBPs.